flyingrhinonz/catstep/README.md

-I wrote this program as a solution to display terminal output that was captured with tee. nccm (ncurses ssh connection manager) has an option to pipe all ssh command output to tee, which results in a file that contains a mixture of text and cursor/screen controls that's very hard to read in a regular viewer.
+I wrote this program as a solution to display terminal output that was captured with tee.
+My other software - nccm (ncurses ssh connection manager) has an option to pipe all ssh command output to tee, which results in a file that contains a mixture of text and cursor/screen controls that's very hard to read in a regular viewer.
 It does however display properly when you `cat` it to screen but that flies away faster than you can read it. catstep aims to fix this by allowing you to auto replay the file at a controlled pace, or step through it manually.
-Output is sent to your screen, which means that the display should be identical or larger than the terminal size at capture time otherwise output will probably be wrong.
+Output is sent to your screen, which requires the display size to be identical or larger than the terminal size at capture time otherwise output will probably be wrong.